 Thanks to all those who have recently been in touch about supper clubs.
 This year we have been busy with private parties, which I have greatly enjoyed and which have proved to be quite popular.
-We are now taking a break, however, (from September 2013) from all parties and supper clubs to focus on a new career in statistics, of all things.
+We are now taking a break, however, (from September 2013) from all parties and supper clubs to focus on other work.
 Though I do not anticipate hosting any supper clubs in the near future, feel free to still get in touch though if you were hoping to have your party with supper club, and I will see what I can do for you.
 Thanks to everyone who has supported us through the years and many happy returns.

 Calling all vegetarians and gluten-free* gourmands!
 Studio 37 Supper Club presents the first ever four-course, all-vegetarian and gluten-free feast to be held on Friday January 25th, 2013.
 Come and meet fellow vegetarians (or veggie lovers, like myself) and eat a sumptuous feast around our communal dining table.
 In our private space right in Belfast City Centre, you'll have all evening to leisurely enjoy your meal while getting to know the other guests.

 Supper club: Saturday November 10th, 2012.
 We had a lovely evening last month with new friendships forged and much laughing heard from the supper club kitchen.
 And suddenly, November is almost here!
 Which can only mean that the nights are drawing in, the weather is cooling quickly, and the trees are almost bare.
 Will you join us for our next cozy winter supper?
 Everyone is welcome.